 Meaning of Factoring

 Factoring is a financial service used for raising funds in the business whereby the business entity sells all of its bills receivable to an outside agency at a discount.
 The outside agency is called a factor.
-In this post, we are going to discuss advance and maturity factoring.
+In this post, we are going to discuss advanced and maturity factoring.

 Types of Factoring